-Rural Advisory Services (RAS) refer to all the different activities that provide the information and services needed and demanded by farmers and other actors in rural settings, to assist them in providing their livelihoods by developing their technical, organizational and management skills and practices (GFRAS, 2011; FAO, 2010).
-RAS designers and implementers must recognize the diversity of actors in extension and advisory fields (public, private, civil society); the need for extending support to farmers' producer organizations (FPO) and rural communities (beyond technology and information sharing) including advice related to farm, organizational and business management; and explaining the role of facilitation and brokerage in rural development and value chains.
-In the case of aquaculture, large-, medium- and smallscale fishers need different types of RAS support.
-The large aquaculture farms are mostly selfreliant and need only regulatory support, while medium-sized farms need mobilization and facilitation support in addition to regulatory support.
-Small aquaculture farms need more education and input provision alongside facilitation (Kumaran, 2014).Timely sharing of research recommendations can address the problem of disseminating information to fishers.
-In this direction, innovative strategies are being formulated keeping the fishers' needs and capacities in mind to pass on appropriate technologies by combining Internet, telecommunications, video, and print technologies that may bridge the information gap and empower fishers to make better production and marketing decisions (McLaren et al. 2009).
+Rural Advisory Services (RAS) refer to all the different activities that provide the information and services needed and demanded by farmers and other actors in rural settings, to assist them in improving their livelihoods by developing their technical, organizational and management skills and practices (GFRAS, 2011; FAO, 2010).
+RAS must be designed to provide the information related to farm, organization, business management etc. recognizing the diversified actors involved in extension and fields advisory works (public, private, civil society); knowing the need of fishers, fish farmers' producer organizations (FFPOs), fishermen cooperatives and rural communities beyond technology related information and explaining them the role of facilitation and brokerage in rural development and value chains.
+In the case of aquaculture, large-, medium- and small-scale fishers need different types of RAS support.
+The large aquaculture farms are mostly self-reliant and need only regulatory support, while medium-sized farms need mobilization and facilitation support in addition to regulatory support.
+Small aquaculture farms need more education and input provision alongside facilitation (Kumaran, 2014).
+Timely sharing of research recommendations can address the problem of technology information for the fishers.
+In this direction, innovative extension strategies are being formulated keeping the fishers' needs and capacities in mind to pass on appropriate technologies by combining Internet, telecommunications, video, and print technologies that may bridge the information gap and empower fishers to make better production and marketing decisions (McLaren et al. 2009).
+In fishery sector, RAS helps in,

-In fishery sector, RAS helps in
+- Providing management and business development support appropriate to the scale, resources and capacities of each fisherman. - Better understanding markets (prices, products, seasonality, standards, value addition etc.) related to fish and fish products. - Linking fishers to other stakeholders involved in provision of varied support and services. - Creating platforms to facilitate interaction and sharing among the various stakeholders including FFPOs to ensure coordinated support to fishers. - Exploiting information communication technologies (ICTs) to provide fishers with a range of information related to weather, prices, extension programmes and generic information regarding fisheries. - Facilitating the formation of FFPOs and also collaborate with FFPOs to strengthen the demand and supply side of RAS. - Promoting institutional and policy change to enable and support small-scale fishery.

-- ⇒ Providing management and business development support appropriate to the scale, resources and capacities of each fisherman. - ⇒ Better understanding markets (prices, products, seasonality, standards, value addition etc.) related to fish and fish products. - $\Rightarrow$ Linking fishers to other stakeholders involved in provision of varied support and services. - ⇒ Creating platforms to facilitate interaction and sharing among the various stakeholders including FPOs to ensure coordinated support to fishers. - ⇒ Exploiting information communication technologies (ICTs) to provide fishers with a range of information related to weather, prices, extension programmes and generic information regarding fisheries. - ⇒ Facilitating the formation of FPOs and also collaborate with FPOs to strengthen the demand and supply side of RAS. - $\Rightarrow$ Promoting institutional and policy change to enable and support small-scale fishery.
+RAS encourages the formation/ organisation of groups by involving individual fishers, who have little influence over the social, economic and political processes affecting them, but as a group/ organizations and networks they can deal with their specific challenges.
+This can act as a platform to articulate concerns, exchange knowledge, influence policies and engage in collective action so that their livelihood remains sustainable and profitable.
+Effective formation of Rural Resource Centres (RRCs), Fishermen Cooperative Society, Fish Farmers' Producers c.
+Model Village System of Extension (MVSE) approach

-RAS encourages the formation/ organisation of groups by involving individual fishers, who have little influence over the social, economic and political processes affecting them, but as a group/ organizations and networks they can deal with their specific challenges and make their voice heard.
-Such groupings can act as platforms to articulate concerns, exchange knowledge, influence policies and engage in collective action so that their agriculture remains sustainable and profitable.
-Effective formation of Rural Resource Centres (RRCs), Fishermen Cooperative Society, Farmers producers Organisations(FPOs) can be instrumental by galvanizing collective action in order to ensure better access to markets and to support innovation by their members in related activities (Sundaram, 2014).
+Organisations (FFPOs) can be instrumental by galvanizing collective action in order to ensure better access to markets and to support innovation by their members in related activities (Sundaram, 2014).